redhat-developer/podman-desktop-image-checker-openshift-ext/README.md

 The Docker OpenShift analizer is a tool whose goal is to analyze a Dockerfile and highlight the directives and commands which could cause an unexpected behavior when running on an OpenShift cluster.

 In many cases a Dockerfile could work fine on a Kubernetes cluster and fail on OpenShift because of its security restrictions.
-This tool should help finding what is wrong and driving users to update their Dockerfiles to make them OpenShift compliant
+This tool should help finding what is wrong and driving users to update their Dockerfiles to make them OpenShift compliant.

-The directives and commands currently supported are listed below.
+The Dockerfile's directives and commands currently supported are listed below.

 ### User directive